Proven-Paradox/shaper-system/Handbook.md

 Targets: Self
 Cost: 3 MP
 Effect: You may take a second Counter action in the time between this Turn and your next.
 Description: Preparing to respond to enemy actions.
-This can represent actively trying to predict and counter enemy actions, changing stance to respond to enemy movement, or similar actions.
+This can represent actively trying to predict and counter your foes, changing stance to respond to enemy movement, or similar actions.

 #### Crushing Bolt
 Spell [Elemental] [Earth] [Status]
 Action: Major
 Prerequisites: [Elemental Lance](#elemental-lance), [Elemental Attunement: Earth](#elemental-attunement)
 Range: Medium
-Targets: 1 enemy
+Targets: 1 foe
 Cost: 10 MP
 Damage: x2 (Earth)
 Effect: If this Ability hits, the target is [Crushed](#crush-x) for 2 Rounds.
 The Crush severity is equal to your [Hero Tier](#hero-tier).